 Total possible scores on the POSS are 11-55, with higher scores indicating greater perceived organisational stigma.
-The POSS has good internal consistency (Cronbach’s alpha = 0.82; Stuart, 2017).
-Cronbach’s alpha was also high in the current sample: 0.91 for the original data (n = 72), and 0.90–0.91 for the imputed data (n = 97).
+The POSS has good internal consistency (Cronbach’s alpha = .82; Stuart, 2017).
+Cronbach’s alpha was also high in the current sample: .91 for the original data (n = 72), and .90–.91 for the imputed data (n = 97).
 There is disagreement over whether the POSS has a one-factor (Stuart, 2017) or two-factor (Burzee et al., 2022) structure, but this was not problematic for the current study because only the overall scale score was used in the analyses (following the original design; Stuart, 2017).
 The POSS has good face validity and was the only measure found by the current author which exclusively measures organisational stigma in the police.
-As such, despite the paucity of psychometric analysis.
+As such, it was employed despite the paucity of psychometric analysis.

 Questionnaire permissions